vornexx/easydirect/README.md

 # 🔨 More steps & Hosting

 In order, I would have to use...
 Github(for you to fork or download this repo), after would be Visual Studio Code(if you chose to download my repo, otherwise just edit the code in GitHub), then Vercel or Cloudflare (can be any html hosting site of your choice) to host your redirection page!

+# 🪶

+Remember to keep the page light, under 1kB, have a low SEO load can help load/reload the pages faster.
+This can aid in getting the user there quicker.